 The introduction of the Nintendo in the 1980s and the PlayStation in the 1990s saw a dramatic increase in video gamers.
 The early 2000s saw a dramatic improvement in graphics, particularly for ‘first person’ role-playing games, where users can almost imagine themselves as ‘real world’ participants in these video games.

 The criteria for video game addiction

-Since a gaming addiction is not classified by the DMS-5, there exists no official criteria for the disorder.
-However, clinicians often utilise the criteria for gambling addiction when diagnosing the existence of a gaming addiction.
+Since a gaming addiction is not classified by the DMS-5, there exist no official criteria for the disorder.
+However, clinicians often utilise the criteria for gambling addiction when diagnosing the existence of gaming addiction.

-- Tolerance: the gaming addiction requires longer or more frequent gaming 'sessions' in order to experience the desired pleasurable state
+- Tolerance: gaming addiction requires longer or more frequent gaming ‘sessions’ in order to experience the desired pleasurable state.

-- Video gaming is an escapism: the person plays video games to improve his or her mood and to escape emotional problems
+- Video gaming is escapism: the person plays video games to improve his or her mood and to escape emotional problems.

 Are video games designed to be addictive?

 Video games are undoubtedly designed to be addictive.
 For instance, video games are designed to be difficult yet achievable.

 Games also take advantage of ‘near misses’ in the same way as gambling slot machines do.
 Near misses motivate us to ‘try again’.
 Video games give the player multiple ‘lives’ to encourage the user to ‘try again.’